COSC3020/fibonacci-invariants-mjschrader307/README.md

 ---

-**Answer**: Regardless of where the recursion is at, the line `return fib(n - 2) + fib(n - 1);` is returning the sum of the previous two fibonacci numbers, meaning that it is the invariant.
-This sum is, by definition, what the *n*th Fibonacci number is.
+**Answer**: Regardless of where the recursion is at, the line `return fib(n - 2) + fib(n - 1);` is returning the sum of the previous two fibonacci numbers.
+This sum is the definition of the next fibonacci number, meaning it is also the invariant.

 ---